abgroen/abgroen/content/podcast/0001_livealittle_sept20/index.md

 draft: false
 featured: false
 image:
-  caption: 'Image credit: **Photo by Paweł Czerwiński on Unsplash**'
+  caption: 'Image credit: **Photo by Jason Rosewell on Unsplash**'
   focal_point: ""
   placement: 2
   preview_only: false
 lastmod: "2020-03-27T00:00:00Z"
 projects: []
-subtitle: 'Interview with ...'
+subtitle: 'Talking to ...'
-summary: Interview with ....
+summary: Talking to ...
 tags:
 - Academic
-title: 'polisci [1]: Talk with X'
+title: 'live.a.little [1]: Talk with Y'
 ---

 **Create a free website with Academic using Markdown, Jupyter, or RStudio.
 Choose a beautiful color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and _language packs_ included!**